Damon Lindelof: 2004–2010: Lost and commercial success

 Lindelof was featured on a December 2008 episode of The Write Environment, a public television series featuring in-depth, candid one-on-one interviews with some of TV's most prolific and well-known series creator and writers.
 The interview is also available on DVD.

-While approaching the end of Lost, it was rumored that Lindelof and J. J. Abrams would write and direct a film adaptation of Stephen King's The Dark Tower series.
+While approaching the end of Lost, it was rumored that Lindelof and series co-creator J. J. Abrams would write and direct a film adaptation of Stephen King's The Dark Tower series.
 Lindelof dismissed this in a Q&A with USA Today in late 2009.
 He commented, "After working six years on Lost, the last thing I want to do is spend the next seven years adapting one of my favorite books of all time.
 I'm such a massive Stephen King fan that I'm terrified of screwing it up.
 I'd do anything to see those movies written by someone else.
 My guess is they will get made because they're so incredible.
 But not by me."
 Lindelof later served as co-producer on the 2009 science fiction action film, Star Trek, which was directed by frequent collaborator J. J. Abrams.

+In May 2023, Lindelof and Cuse were accused of fostering a "toxic workplace" by several cast members and writers during their tenure on Lost.
+In an excerpt from the book Burn It Down: Power, Complicity, and a Call for Change in Hollywood, author Maureen Ryan interviewed various actors, writers, and crew members from the series on the alleged toxicity behind the scenes.
+Multiple sources claimed that Lindelof had said about the departure of Harold Perrineau from the series that the actor "called me racist, so I fired his ass."
+Lindelof responded to the allegations by saying, "I have no recollection of those specific things.
+And that's not me saying that they didn't happen.
+I'm just saying that it's literally baffling my brain—that they did happen and that I bore witness to them or that I said them.
+To think that they came out of my mouth or the mouths of people that I still consider friends is just not computing."
+Lindelof acknowledged personal failings during his time as showrunner on Lost, saying "My level of fundamental inexperience as a manager and a boss, my role as someone who was supposed to model a climate of creative danger and risk-taking but provide safety and comfort inside of the creative process—I failed in that endeavor" and "I have significantly evolved and grown, and it shouldn't have had to come at the cost and the trauma of people that I hurt on Lost."